Mumbai: Seeing her hooded son, Areeb Majeed's mom cries outside court

-Areeb’s NIA custody was extended till December 22 by the special court yesterday; his mother and other members of the family caught a glimpse of him when he was entering the court with a hood over his head, and began crying and calling out his name
+Areeb’s NIA custody was extended till December 22 by the special court yesterday; his mother and other members of the family caught a glimpse of him when he was entering court with a hood over his head

 Suspected ISIS member Areeb Majeed was presented before the special National Investigation Agency (NIA) court yesterday and his remand in the agency’s custody was extended by 14 days till December 22.
 At least seven of Areeb’s family members, including his parents, cousins and his uncle’s family were waiting outside the court, which is near Kala Ghoda.

 Arif Majeed.
 Illustrations/Amit Bandre

 Since only Areeb’s father was allowed into the courtroom, the rest of the family, including his mother, managed to catch only a glimpse of him while he was entering the court with his face covered by a hood.
 The family members were crying and calling out Areeb’s name, but they didn’t get a chance to even talk to him.

 When Areeb was presented before NIA judge Y D Shinde, he was asked whether he had any grievances or complaints against the NIA officers, to which he said no.

 The NIA Public Prosecutor told the court that, “A lot of progress has happened in the investigation and the case diary is ready.
 The accused has also made important disclosures which we have to verify.
 Some data from the service providers has also been collected which needs to be verified by the accused.